zeljkoobrenovic/grounded-architecture/_posts/2023-05-11-value-based-strategy.md

 <br>
 ## Questions to Consider
+Use the following questions to examine whether your strategy is truly anchored in value creation or only in activity and ambition.

 * *How does your organization’s IT architecture currently contribute to customer value creation?
 Are there areas for improvement?*
 * *In what ways does your company use IT to enhance employee experience and productivity?*